-- There are many benefits of fish oil for dogs — Omega-3 fatty acids in fish oil can promote shiny, silky coats and improve cognitive function in dogs.
+- There are many benefits of fish oil for dogs — Omega-3 fatty acids in fish oil can promote healthy skin, silky coats, and improve mobility and cognitive function in dogs, among other things.

 - Be aware of side effects — Too much fish oil can make dogs sick, as can heavy metal contamination in lower-quality products.

 There’s nothing fishy about fish oil.
 Providing benefits to the heart, brain, skin, and joints, fish oil has quickly become one of the most popular dietary supplements around — and it’s not just good for humans.
 It turns out our canine companions can also reap the same rewards from this nutritional powerhouse.